Improving Quantum Simulation Efficiency of Final State Radiation with Dynamic Quantum Circuits: Quantum Parton Shower Algorithm

 \subsection{Original Quantum Algorithm}

-The QPS circuit uses three qubit registers to encode the particle state and history, three registers to store derived quantities about the number of particles, and a number of ancillary qubits.
-For $N$ steps of the algorithm (i.e, discretizing the range of angles into $N$ parts) and with $n_I$ initial particles, the qubit counts are provided in \cref{tab:qps_registers}.
+The QPS circuit uses a qubit register each to encode the particle state and history, another three registers to store derived quantities about the number of particles, and a number of ancillary qubits.
+For $N$ steps of the algorithm (i.e, discretizing the range of opening angles into $N$ parts) and with $n_I$ initial particles, the qubit counts for all of these registers are provided in \cref{tab:qps_registers}.

 The QPS algorithm then proceeds by iteratively applying a series of steps.
-As described schematically above, each step has six components: (1) basis rotation $R^{(m)}$, (2) count particles $U_{\text{count}}$, (3) determine emission $U_e^{(m)}$, (4) update history $U_h$, (5) update particles $U_p^{(m)}$, and (6) inverse basis rotation $R^{(m)^{\dagger}}$.
+As shown schematically in \cref{fig:qps_circ_orig}, each step $(m)$ has six components: (1) basis rotation $R^{(m)}$, (2) count particles $U_{\text{count}}$, (3) determine emission $U_e^{(m)}$, (4) update history $U_h$, (5) update particles $U_p^{(m)}$, and (6) inverse basis rotation $R^{(m)^{\dagger}}$.
 Using the registers described in \cref{tab:qps_registers}, \cref{alg:1} gives a high-level description of the QPS algorithm in terms of these six meta gates.
-An alternative description in the form of a computational protocol is provided in Alg.~\ref{alg:1}.
 A detailed description of each register and each quantum gate is provided in \cref{app:1}.

 Additionally, \cref{fig:qps_circ_orig} illustrates two steps of the circuit diagram for \cref{alg:1}.